Jovan Pavlović (politician)

 Jovan Pavlović (Sremski Karlovci, Austrian Empire, 10 February 1843 – Cetinje, Principality of Montenegro, 6 April 1892) was the founder of newspaper Pančevac in Pančevo in 1869, and Minister of Education in Montenegro, from 1885 to 1892.

-He first studied jurisprudence at Belgrade's Grandes écoles in 1863, and continued his education in social sciences in Geneva and Munich, where he completed his studies in sociology.
+He first studied jurisprudence at Belgrade's Velika škola in 1863, and continued his education in social sciences in Geneva and Munich, where he completed his studies in sociology.

-Invited by Dr. Ljubomir Nenadović to head the staff of the newly-founded Commercial College in Pančevo, 25-year-old Jovan Pavlović, recent graduate of the University of Munich, arrived in mid-1868 with an ambition to assume the post of dean and launch a newspaper Pančevac.
+Invited by Dr. Ljubomir Nenadović to head the staff of the newly-founded Commercial College in Pančevo, 25-year-old Jovan Pavlović, recent graduate of the Ludwig-Maximilians-Universität München, arrived in mid-1868 with an ambition to assume the post of dean and launch a newspaper Pančevac.
 His career met with success despite the challenges of the time and place.